 Jet lag aside, we manage to get up at a reasonable hour.
 Breakfast food in the hotel is standard but there is a dedicated barista who serves up excellent cappuccino.

 We head to Doge Palace and buy last-minute tickets to for the Secret Itineraries Tour €40 at Doge's Palace (Palazzo Ducale) which usually sells out weeks in advance.
+We visit the palace museum and its special exhbit showcasing the Treasures Of The Mughals And The Maharajas: The Al Thani Collection special exhibit.
+Unfortunately the museum is robbed on some gems are stollen a short time later.
 After the wonderful tour we visit the Basilica San Marco €5.
 Inside we buy a €2 upgrade to walk through the back area near the altar for a better view of the interior.

 We exit and stroll around Piazza San Marco and enjoy Aperol spritz €18, San Pellegrino €14 and toasted cheese sandwich €17 at Caffe' Lavena on St Mark's Square— not the cheapest but what a view!

 We catch a beautiful sunset on the Rialto Bridge and take an extended evening walk north throught the San Polo sestieri.
 We stop at Acqua & Mais and order a fried shrimp and squid cone which comes with some polenta €5.
 I also grab a gelato.
 We then lazily head back to our hotel.
 For dinner we order linguine clams and grilled fish at Osteria Ruga di Jaffa €55 across the street from our hotel.